 Read what others have to say about the golf experience at Hunter Ranch:

-Golf Digest 4 1/2 Stars - Since opening Hunter Ranch Golf Course has been awarded 4 to 4 1/2 stars every year by the readers of Golf Digest.
-Making it one the highest rated course in all of California in Golf Digest "Best Places to Play" edition.
-Hunter Ranch joins it's sister course, La Purisima, as one of a select group of golf clubs in California to receive a 4 1/2 star rating for the quality of the overall golf experience.
+Golf Digest 4 1/2 Stars - Since opening Hunter Ranch Golf Course has been awarded 4 to 4 1/2 stars every year by the readers of Golf Digest, making it one the highest rated course in all of California in Golf Digest "Best Places to Play" edition.
+Hunter Ranch joins a select group of golf clubs in California to receive a 4 1/2 star rating for the quality of the overall golf experience.

 Honors & Awards

 - 4 to 4 1/2 Star Rating, Golf Digest, Best Places to Play

 - Top 10 Customer Satisfaction Facility, National Golf Foundation, 2002

 - Golf Value "Worth the Green Fee" Award for Central California, Greenskeeper.org

 A look back to the beginning...Shades of Australia in Central California

 Located in San Luis Obispo County's wine country two hours south of Pebble Beach and 25 miles east of Hearst Castle in San Simeon.
 Hunter ranch is a year old track that harks back to the classic designs of Alister Mackenzie--with a decidedly Aussie twist.
 Developed by the owner of Sandpiper and La Purisima, two Santa Barbara-area courses ranked among the top public layouts in the state.